PrefectHQ/prefect/docs/cloud/execution/storage_options.md

 storage.build()
 ```

-The Flow is now available in the bucket under `s3-flow/slugified-current-timestamp`.
+The Flow is now available in the bucket under `s3-flow/slugified-current-timestamp`. **Note**: Flows registered with this Storage option will automatically be labeled with `s3-flow-storage`.

 :::tip AWS Credentials
 S3 Storage uses AWS credentials the same way as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) which means both upload (build) and download (Local Agent) times need to have proper AWS credential configuration.